SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

 \subsubsection{Evaluation of Semi-supervised Learning}

 \textbf{Effect of the NCA unit.} In Section \ref{sec:section3.4}, we propose the NCA module to alleviate over-segmentation issues when only a fraction of videos are used for semi-supervised learning.
 Tab. \ref{tab:ablatio_NCA} shows the results where only 5$\%$ of labelled videos are used for semi-supervised learning on the 50Salads, GTEA and Breakfast datasets.
 While the baseline without $\mathcal{L}_{nca}$ achieves the expected frame-wise accuracy, it suffers from severe over-segmentation as indicated by the low F1 and Edit scores.
 By incorporating $\mathcal{L}_{nca}$ within the SMC module, we observe a significant performance boost, up to 6.1$\%$ improvement for the Edit score, and up to 6.3$\%$ improvement for the F1 score on the 50 Salads and GTEA.
 These results show that our proposed NCA module is capable of reducing over-segmentation errors by identifying the spatial consistency between the action segments.
-Qualitative results are presented in Fig. \ref{fig:NCA_all}.
-Prediction results without the NCA module witness certain over-segmentation errors (numerous small segments), but this issue can be alleviated by our NCA technology that helps identify spatial consistency between neighbourhoods centered at different frames.

 \textbf{Semi-supervised \textit{Vs} Supervised.} We also compare our proposed semi-supervised approach with the supervised counterpart using the same labelled data on the 3 benchmarks, and the results are reported in Tab. \ref{tab:ablation_semi}.
 Performance improvement is noticeable over all the evaluation metrics in both semi-supervised (5$\%$ and 10$\%$) and fully-supervised (100$\%$) setups, confirming the effectiveness of our semi-supervised learning framework.